catalingavan/logbee.Documentation/source/on-premises/installation/azure/index.rst

 Microsoft Azure
 ============================

-In this tutorial we will deploy KissLog server on Microsoft Azure.
+In this tutorial we will deploy logBee server on Microsoft Azure.

 .. toctree::
    :maxdepth: 2